hthuwal/ARC-Challenge/notes/progress_report.md

 		- BM25 has upper limit on term frequency: nonlinear TF saturation
 	6. Can cosnsider proximity by saving position of words in inverted index
 	5. RegExp, prefix matching.

 ----

+#### Consolidate NCERT dataset

-Support Sentences retrieved using the NCERT raw dataset were very small.
+- Support Sentences retrieved using the NCERT raw dataset were very small.
 Some even containing only 1 word!!
-Therefore tried to consolidate data:
+Therefore tried to consolidate data

-**Consolidate NCERT dataset**: Consolidate all Lines not seperated by blank lines into paragraphs.: *Score 20.98*.
+- Consolidate all Lines not seperated by blank lines into paragraphs: **Score 20.98**.
 - Why did this decrease?
 Are all the results below random baseline just **"random"**?

 ## 27th Aug 2018